 Based on our 2020-2021 emissions, the following targets have been identified to get Council to Net Zero emissions by 2030:

-• 5% Heavy fleet to fossil fuel alternatives (trucks, utes, etc)
+• 5% heavy fleet transition to fossil fuel alternatives (trucks, utes, etc)

 • 80% of Council operational waste diverted from landfill